|The 2021 CWAS

 1. Entries will be accepted only from Australian residents of the COMMONWEALTH OF AUSTRALIA and its TERRITORIES.
 For clarification, see the ATO website.

-2. There will be three sections of entry - General, Junior (18 or younger) and an Open Themed section.
+2. There will be two sections of entry - General and Junior (18 or younger).

 3. There will be five categories of entry for the General section; Wide-field (camera shots), Deep Sky (telescope shots), Solar System, Nightscapes and Animated Sequences.
 The Animated Sequences has two subsections - Scientific and Aesthetic